mczhuge/NLSOM/README.md

 The original experiments on paper can be found in [experiments](https://github.com/mczhuge/NLSOM/tree/main/experiment/vqa).

 ## Contribute
 Please feel free to submit a pull request if you can optimize the identified issue.
-We are eager to promptly incorporate any improvements.
+We will promptly incorporate any improvements.
 * Support multiple inputs
 * Add more communities and agents
 * Optimize the prompt of the Mindstorm